-Copy of visa status
+Copy of Visa

-Proof of your visa for Australia/New Zealand.
+For non-Australian/New Zealand passport holders only: one copy of your residence permit or of your visa for Australia/New Zealand.
 Submit your up-to-date VEVO details for Australia or VisaView details for New Zealand.
-For another country, submit a copy of your residence permit.